 - By the time they reach 6 months old, they will sleep almost 11 hours a night with only 2 nap times per day.

-- A 9 month old will slumber 11-12 hours per night and take two naps during the day for 2-3 hours a piece.
+- A 9-month-old will slumber 11-12 hours per night and take two naps during the day for 2-3 hours.

 These are basic guidelines and will vary from baby to baby.
-But they will give you a good idea on whether your child is getting enough rest.
+But they will give you a good idea of whether your child is getting enough rest.